nervosnetwork/rfcs/rfcs/0025-simple-udt/0025-simple-udt.md

 # Simple UDT

 This RFC defines the Simple User Defined Tokens(Simple UDT or SUDT) specification.
 Simple UDT provides a way for dapp developers to issue custom tokens on Nervos CKB.
-The simple part in Simple UDT means we are defining a minimal standard that contains whats absolutely needed, more sophisticated actions are left to CKBs flexibility to achieve.
+The simple part in Simple UDT means we are defining a minimal standard that contains what is absolutely needed, more sophisticated actions are left to CKBs flexibility to achieve.

 ## Data Structure